lightsofapollo/superagent-promise/README.md

 superagent-promise
 ==================

 Simple/dumb promise wrapper for superagent.
-Both `superagent` and `promise` are peerDependencies.
+You must depend on `superagent` and your favorite Promise library directly.

 ## Usage